Orlek222/PracticasED/README.md

 For the first mid-term exam, students were asked to implement a two-lists dock in Haskell.

-Second examn is most probably going to be in Java.
+Second exam is most probably going to be in Java.

 Finally, the final exam is usually an implementation of a Data Structure in both languages.